 Cyclone season is November to May but tropical storms and cyclones can occur in other months.
 Flooding, landslides, damage to infrastructure and disruptions to services can result.
 The direction and strength of tropical cyclones can change with little warning.

-If there is a cyclone or severe tropical storm, you may not be able to leave the area: flights in and out of affected areas could be delayed or suspended, and available flights may fill quickly.
+If there is a cyclone or severe tropical storm, you may not be able to leave the area: flights in and out of affected areas could be delayed, suspended, or may fill quickly.
 Access to sea ports could also be affected.
-In some areas, adequate shelter from a severe cyclone may not be available for all those who stay.
+Adequate shelter from a severe cyclone may not be available.

 The Vanuatu telephone directory includes advice on the